lukasschwab/stackit/README.md

 **1. PyPI/pip**

-This method will always produce some stable build, but may not be the most up to dat version.
+This method will always produce some stable build, but may not be the most up to date version.
 New functionality will come slower than building from this repo.

     $ pip install stackit